localstack/localstack/doc/roadmap/README.md

 # LocalStack Roadmap

+**UPDATE: This document is outdated.
+We are working on an updated roadmap which will be published here and on the LocalStack website: [http://localstack.cloud](http://localstack.cloud)**

 ## Main Streams of Work

 The following list is an attempt to summarize the main streams of work in *LocalStack* (in no particular order):